WheatOnToast/quake2-tf2-mod/README.md

        - Just go all over the place with your weapons and you may see one of these critical hits

-       - Soldier has the "Rocket Jumper": a rocket launcher that shoots no-damage rockets, but gives the soldier great momentum and a grenade launcher.
+       - Soldier has the "Rocket Jumper": a rocket launcher that shoots no-damage rockets, but gives the soldier great momentum and he has a Super Shotgun.
        - Pyro has the "Flamethrower": a modified machine gun that shoots blazing flames at the opponent
        - Heavy has his standard "Minigun": a chaingun that does massive damage, but it takes a long time to rev up.
-       - Scout has the basic Q2 Nailgun.
+       - Scout has the basic Shotgun.
        - Sniper has the basic Railgun.